Using a better antenna can boost signal quality and is a cheap and easy solution.

 Router Antenna Connector Types

 The most common connector is called Male SMA followed by Male TNC.
 The only way to know for sure what type of connector your router anntena uses is to Google the model number and its specifications.

-Alternatively it can be unscrewed and examined in pictures before buying one.
+Alternatively it can be unscrewed and examined in pictures for match before buying one.